-- Toilet facilities should be available to all workers and visitors, while work is actively occurring. - At least one toilet per 20 workers should be provided, or if more stringent, as per prevailing national/ local guidelines.

-Toilet facility placement should be within 1⁄4 mile or 5 minutes walking distance of where workers are located, or if more stringent, as per prevailing national/ local guidelines.
-A 5 minute drive is not acceptable, while work is actively occurring with groups of three or more workers.
-Where there are two or less workers present (e.g., spray activities, irrigation check) and workers have transportation that is immediately available to toilets within a 5 minute drive, it is acceptable to score as total compliance.
-Doors should not open directly into areas where food is exposed to airborne contamination, i.e. storage and growing areas.
+- Toilet facilities should be available to all workers and visitors, while work is actively occurring. - At least one toilet per 20 workers should be provided, or if more stringent, as per prevailing national/ local guidelines. - Toilet facility placement should be within 1⁄4 mile or 5 minutes walking distance of where workers are located, or if more stringent, as per prevailing national/ local guidelines.
+A 5 minute drive is not acceptable, while farm work is actively occurring with groups of three or more workers.
+Where there are two or less workers present (e.g., spray activities, irrigation check) and workers have transportation that is immediately available to toilets within a 5 minute drive, it is acceptable to score as total compliance. - Doors should not open directly into areas where food is exposed to airborne contamination, i.e. storage, and growing areas.
 Use of double doors or having a positive airflow system is accepted.
+In older operations, where doors to restrooms were designed to open into the production areas, i.e. not located in the amenity area or office area, the doors should be kept closed at all times (e.g., use a spring-loaded door). - Toilet paper should be available to each person and stored in such a way as to prevent contamination. - Adequate trash disposal should be available within restrooms.